aaaaaa123456789/bspbuild/docs.md

   named before this option (which must be a target file).
 * `-ts`, `--target-from-source`: specifies that the target files that follow must be built directly from source or source+target files.
+* `--target-from <file>`: specifies that the target files that follow must be built from the file named as argument.
+  This file must be a target file that has already appeared in the command line.

 **Patching options:**